The Essenes

 *Dead Sea Scrolls, Community Rule IX

 The Ossaean view pronounced legalism combined with purity rituals as the core of the Judaic reformation.
-Nazarene Essenes interpreted the theology of the Way described as much more mystical.
+Nazarene Essenes interpreted the theology of the Way in a much more mystical tradition.
 A useful example of this more mystical understanding is the use of the term “Son of Man,” (Lk.
-22.66-71).* Son of Man is understood as a proper name and a soul of heavenly origin, literally, a divine anointed one who had not yet been revealed.
+22.66-71).* Son of Man is understood as a proper name and a soul of heavenly origin, literally a divine anointed one who had not yet been revealed.
 The Son of Man would embrace the greater enlightenment of grace (Noah) as preeminent, as Jesus teaches, and would give the final interpretation of the Law and the Prophets, the final teaching of the Way.
 Jesus would leave the law subjugated to forgiveness and mercy.
 For this and other reasons Jesus is observed to have had Nazarene Essene roots—he would personify the Essenic-messianic vision for man, both in his teaching and in his person, rather than a continued or expanded vision for the law.

 *(67) “If you are the Christ, tell us.”
 But he (Jesus) said to them, ‘If I tell you, you will by no means believe, (68), and if I also ask you, you will by no means answer me or let me go.
 (69) Hereafter the Son of Man will sit on the right hand of the power of God.’
 (70) Then they all said, “Are you then the Son of God (interchangeable with Son of Man)?”
 And he said to them, “You rightly say that I am.”